MonoGame/MonoGame/Documentation/articles/getting_started/2_creating_a_new_project_vsm.md

 ![New Template](~/images/getting_started/vsmac-mg-new-2.png)

 On the following dialog, type in a name for your project.
 For this tutorial, **Pong** will be used (note: project names cannot contain spaces).
-After you've entered the name, click on the **Browse** button next to the Location text field and choose a directory to contain your project.
+After you've entered the name, click on the **Browse** button next to the Location text field and choose the folder you want to save the project in.
 Finally, click **Create** to create a new project.

 ![Project Name](~/images/getting_started/vsmac-mg-new-3.png)

-If everything went correctly, you should see a project named **Pong** (or whatever name you decided on) open up like in the picture below.
+If everything went correctly, you should see a project named **Pong** open up like in the picture below.
 To run your game, simply press the big **Play Button** in the upper left corner, or press **F5**.

 ![Project Start](~/images/getting_started/vsmac-mg-new-4.png)